top of page

 What is your general market for Pereira Custom Clarinets?

 My clarinet line covers a lot of ground, and that's by design.
-I wanted to combine professional, tried-and-true bore designs with features that you'd typically find in high-level models, all wrapped up in a very affordable package.
-Some of these features include a standard left-hand Eb lever, choice of barrel/extension/bell model and material, having a vent hole in the bell for improved intonation, etc. Furthermore, I use materials that yield the best sound qualities but are not susceptible to cracking or warping over time.
-So, these instruments can be played beautifully in the symphony or the pit orchestra, but are also approachable to someone stepping up to their first quality instrument without breaking the bank.
+I wanted to combine professional, tried-and-true bore designs with features typically found in high-end models, all wrapped up in a very affordable package.
+The result is an accessible line of instruments that can sing in symphony orchestras, in the pit, outdoor and indoor events, etc. Some of these features include a standard left-hand Eb lever, choice of barrel/extension/bell model and material, having a vent hole in the bell for improved intonation, etc. Furthermore, I use materials that yield the best sound qualities but are not susceptible to cracking or warping over time.
+So, these instruments can be played beautifully in top ensembles, but are also approachable to someone stepping up to their first quality instrument without breaking the bank.

 Are 3D Blackwood and 3D Mahogany similar to "Greenline" material?

-The premise behind these materials is the same: They are mixes that include wood particles and a crack-resistant material resulting in a material that matches the sound quality of traditional woods.
+The premise behind these materials is the same: The materials themselves are blends that include wood particles and a stable, crack-resistant material, resulting in a material that matches the sound quality of traditional woods.
 3D Wood does not contain epoxy, but rather a plant-based binding agent that holds the wooden particles together and allows the material to remain stable in any climate.
-3D Woods are very durable and offer a rich yet warm quality of sound.
+3D Woods are very durable and offer a rich, warm quality of sound.